We are proud to announce the completion of a new website for Baptist Haiti Mission.

 Thank you MFI team for all of your hard work.
 You have made a lasting impact in the lives of many.
 We appreciate your work and anticipate serving with you in the future!
 If you would be interested in bringing a team to Haiti to help build houses please visit our website, www.bhm.org, and contact us.

 Bring out the sledgehammers and the crowbars.
 Not what you expected to hear in a country that is booming with construction from the earthquake?
 Sometimes you have to break-down....so you can build it back better.
+We have been blessed to have a team here in Haiti for two weeks from Canada, led by Martin Durksen, the Chairman of the Canadian board of directors.

 The house where Rob and Patti Baker, BHM's Field Director, were living was damaged during the earthquake.
 Since they moved out late last year, it has been used as a storage facility.
 Waiting until the right time to start tearing it down, so that construction could begin again.